Chronic illness changes your life.

-- Learning to take responsibility for my own health and happiness was no easy task.
+- I learned to take responsibility for my own health and happiness.
+It was no easy task.
 I was much more tempted to blame all those I’d allowed to take from me without reciprocation.

-- Learning to say, “No,” was scary when people chose to leave.
+- I learned to say, “No.” It was scary when people chose to leave.
 I was terrified to be abandoned and wondered who would love me if they didn’t need me or what I had to offer.